 The eligibility criteria for these two schemes are set out in government guidance and the Council which acts as billing authority is required to use their business rates information system to identify the properties that meet the eligibility criteria.
 The Council is also responsible for paying over the grants to the businesses.
 The Council is acting as an agent for the distribution of these grants and has no control over the amount of grant allocated to a recipient.

-The Council is reimbursed by government for the grant payments made using a grant under Section 31 of the Local Government Act 2003 (S31).
-The Council received £67m of S31 grant during 2020/21 and as at 31 March 2021 there is £12.568m unallocated grant included within creditors on the Council's balance sheet.
+The Council received £67m of grant during 2020/21 in relation to the two schemes detailed above and as at 31 March 2021 there is £12.568m unallocated grant included within creditors on the Council's balance sheet.